GaloisInc/salty/examples/VIP-Escort/README.md

 - Hit play in OpenAMASE and watch the simulation

-Or if you just want to see it in action then simply play this demo:
+Or simply play this demo if you just want to see the action:

 [![Alt text for your video](https://img.youtube.com/vi/sCLT1iMOpnQ/0.jpg)](https://youtu.be/sCLT1iMOpnQ)